blogs

 Cons:

-• Not a production pipeline tool — no scheduling, orchestration, or automated ingestion
+• Not a production pipeline tool, with no scheduling, orchestration, or automated ingestion

 • Performance degrades significantly at large data volumes (use Polars or Spark for scale)

-• Requires Python proficiency — not accessible to non-technical users
+• Requires Python proficiency, so it's not accessible to non-technical users

 • No governance, lineage, or data quality features